Justis-Lamanna/rayscode/readme.md

 caliber of other languages such as Pikachu and Brainfuck.
 Several commands are created to make your life a little simpler.

-### raysFox
-In rayscode, the raysFox marks the end of certain snippets.
-It basically combines the semicolon and the right parenthesis all in one symbol.

 ### Basic Functions
 All variables and methods must be prefixed with "rays". rays2 and rays3 make the only two literal numbers.
 Methods and combinations are called via postfix notation.